 Every year, the National Kitchen and Bath Association holds a design competition for the best kitchens in North America.
-It’s a chance for contractors and designers to put their creations on display, share their process, and provide us all with fresh inspiration.
+It’s a chance for and designers to put their creations on display, share their process, and provide us all with fresh inspiration.
 And it seems Los Angeles kitchens have dominated the People’s Picks category for 2011.

 In fact, of 10 award-winning kitchens, Los Angeles claimed three.
 It’s no surprise that southern California churns out innovative design, but these kitchens step it up a notch.
 Let’s take a look.

 To get help with a kitchen remodel project of your own, click here.

 Designed by Cheryl Hamilton-Gray in Carlsbad, California, this Hacienda-style home took second place for the Large Kitchens category.
 Highlights include custom-carved cabinets, custom-painted backsplash, reclaimed terra cotta pavers and a fireplace around the sitting area.

 I love the look of rustic kitchens, especially those with farmhouse sinks and warm-colored tile.
 This one plays off of popular kitchen themes in Los Angeles: the old-world feel of Tuscan kitchens mixed with classic simplicity.

 Serene & Contemporary